ergogen/ergogen/README.md

 shift: [x, y]
 rotate: num
 origin: [x, y]
-relative: boolean # default = false
 ```

 The section's `top` and `bottom` are both formatted the same, and describe the center line's top and bottom intersections, respectively.
 In a one-piece case, this means that we project a line from a left-side reference point (optionally rotated and translated), another from the right, and converge them to where they meet.
 Split designs can specify `right` as a single number to mean the x coordinate where the side should be "cut off".
-(The `relative` flag means the unit of the translation specified in `shift` is not mm, but the size the point is laid out with; see below.)

 This leads to a gluing middle patch that can be used to meld the left and right sides together, given by the counter-clockwise polygon: